D76X/XSpace/WebSite1/Docs/WebSite1.md

 ## Features of the WebSite1

-1. The application serves static content from Azure Blob Storage, and implements an API using Azure Functions.
+1. The application serves static content from Azure Blob Storage and implements an API using Azure Functions.

 ---